siennabates/siennabates.github.io/content/resume/index.md

  - Charged with developing and coordinating a cybersecurity camp aimed at high school women interested in STEM, delivered to 40 participants.
  - Instructed students on concepts consisting of Programming (Python and HTML), Cybersecurity and Penetration Testing, and Cryptography.

-Indiana University Tech Shop | Tier 1 Support Specialist | June 2017 – January 2018
+Indiana University Tech Shop | Tier 1 Support Specialist | June 2017 – Jan 2018
  - Served as the subject matter expert for all electronics available for sale at the store and provided technical support for Apple iOS products.
  - Aided customers with acquisition of personal and commercial products based on need.